a7medmo7med9/nextjs-middleware-api/README.md

         // do your work
         req.username = "John Doe";

-        // after you finish return next() to continue to the next middleware fi exist or your final callback function next();
+        // after you finish just return next() to continue to the next middleware if exist or your final callback function next();
     }
     else
     {
         // if token not valid for some reason return your custom error message with custom status code res.status(404).send({ success: false, message: 'username or password is wrong' });
-        // then call stop() to stop next middleware from runing stop();
     }
 }